-- 2.6.3 Timelines for liquidating the pending bills of previous year(s).
-The pending bills of the FCI for current and previous years, if any, shall be cleared up. - 2.6.4 Whether meetings are held regularly in the last week of the month by the District Nodal Officers with FCI as per guidelines dated 10.02.2010 to resolve the issues relating to lifting, quality of food grains and payment of bills.
+2.6.3 Timelines for liquidating the pending bills of previous year(s).

+The pending bills of the FCI for current and previous years, shall be cleared up after the receipt of funds during the year 2020-21.

+2.6.4 Whether meetings are held regularly in the last week of the month by the District Nodal Officers with FCI as per guidelines dated 10.02.2010 to resolve the issues relating to lifting, quality of food grains and payment of bills.